10+ Family Winter Fun Activities in Chicago, Illinois

 Note: Plan a trip earlier in the Winter season and catch the annual Magnificent Mile Lights Festival.

 Millennium Park located in Downtown Chicago is a free outdoor activity full of possibilities.
-Walk around and snap a picture next to the popular attraction, Cloud Gate (aka “The Bean”), different art exhibitions, walkthrough Lurie Garden (may not be super pretty in the Winter), catch the beautiful lights on the giant Millennium Christmas Tree, and other winter programming.
+Walk around and snap a picture next to the popular attraction, Cloud Gate (aka “The Bean”), different art exhibitions, walkthrough Lurie Garden (which may not be super pretty in the Winter), catch the beautiful lights on the giant Millennium Christmas Tree, and other winter programming.
 If you know when you will be visiting, jump online and make reservations to ice skate at McCormick Tribune Ice Rink.
 Spots fill quickly!
 Bring your own skates or rent ice skates.

 Maggie Daley Park